 The kidneys are responsible for removing wastes from the body, regulating electrolyte balance and blood pressure, and stimulating red blood cell production.

-Occasionally, high levels of chemicals in the urine form into crystals.
+Occasionally, high levels of certain chemicals in the urine form into crystals.
 Eventually these crystals become large enough to form stones in the kidney, a condition called nephrolithiasis.
-Stones (calculi) may also form in the ureter or the bladder.
+Stones (calculi) may also form or be found in the ureter or the bladder.
 Combinations of minerals and other chemicals that can come from a person's diet, make up the salts in these stones.

 A smaller percentage of calcium stones are made of calcium phosphate (called brushite).

-Struvite Stones: Struvite stones are made of magnesium ammonium phosphate.
+Struvite stones are made of magnesium ammonium phosphate.
 They are almost always associated with certain urinary tract infections.
 Worldwide, they account for up to 30% of all kidney stones.
-In the United States, however, fewer than 15% of all stones are struvite.
+In the United States, however, up to 15% of all stones are struvite.
 Most struvite stones occur in women.
 The rate of these stones may be declining in America, perhaps because of better control of urinary tract infections.

 The key process in the development of kidney stones is supersaturation.